Frequently Asked Questions

 Besides cost, what is the difference between being a member and an associate?

 Unlike members and fellows, who may submit a proposal for a poster, a paper and a symposium at each meeting, associates may only submit a proposal for a poster.
+Associates may not present a paper or symposium.
 Additionally, all poster submissions by associates require sponsorship by a current EPA member.
 If you receive an email asking you to sponsor an associate’s submission, please respond promptly.

 If I am an undergraduate, how can I apply for a Psi Chi Regional Research Award?

 EPA submissions with a first author who is a Psi Chi student member (undergraduate or graduate student) also may be submitted to the Psi Chi Regional Research Awards competition.
 To submit for a Psi Chi Regional Research Award, go to https://www.psichi.org/page/reg_east_convention#tab3 and submit the exact same long abstract as you submitted to EPA.
 To be eligible for a Psi Chi Regional Research Award, students must submit to both Psi Chi and EPA by the first EPA deadline of November 15, 2019 5:00 pm EST, must have their submissions accepted by EPA, and must present their posters at the March 12 -14, 2020 meeting.
 Submissions to EPA's Special Undergraduate Poster Session with a December 1, 2019 submission deadline are not eligible for a Psi Chi Regional Research Award.
 Winners will be notified at the conference in March.

 How many submissions can I make?